The financial figures in sport are enormous. The highest-paid athletes in the world make tens of millions per year.

 A first year in Italy brought a Serie A title to go alongside Champions League, La Liga, Euros and Premier League winners’ medals.

 Unsurprisingly, Cristiano Ronaldo was awarded Serie A Footballer of the Year for 2019 to accompany his five Ballons d’Or and countless other individual accolades.

-Ronaldo has been superior to Messi financially for much of his career, and his endorsement revenue remains almost $10 million greater, but he will have to settle for second spot in 2020.
+Ronaldo has been superior to Messi financially for much of his career, and his endorsement revenue remains almost $10 million greater, but he will have to settle for third spot in 2021.

 The long-time rivals have been ever-presents at the top of Forbes’ list but we have a new sports athlete at the top of the highest-paid athletes rankings now...

-*Credit for the main photo belongs to Halden Krog / AP Photo*
+*Credit for the main photo belongs to John Locher, File / AP Photo*